Supporting the mental health of grassroots VCS workers

 Our evidence shows that the mental health of front-line voluntary and community sector (VCS) workers is declining rapidly while, at the same time, 97% of VCS organisations report that they are handling mental crises as a major part of their work.
 82% said they are concerned about burnout of their staff - double the amount from the previous year.
 Through five survey waves (2020-22) we now know that grassroots VCS organisations feel they lack the support and training to deal with the everyday trauma they are facing.

-In recent months, this group developed a set of principles, which we think may form a useful basis for a funder commitment.
+This group developed a set of principles, which we think may form a useful basis for a funder commitment.
 These include:

 • enhancing knowledge among the funder’s staff to be aware of the mental health needs and emerging challenges of their funded partners, including staff and volunteers